TOI-1634 b: an Ultra-Short Period Keystone Planet Sitting Inside the M Dwarf Radius Valley: Observations

 \subsection{Precise radial velocity measurements}

-We obtained 32 spectra of \name{} using the HARPS-N spectrograph located at the 3.6 m Telescopio Nazionale Galileo (TNG) on La Palma, Canary Islands \citep{consentino12}.
-HARPS-N is a high resolution ($R=115,000$) optical \'{e}chelle spectrograph whose long-term pressure and temperature stability enable it to reach sub-meter-per-second stability.
+We obtained 32 spectra of \name{} using the HARPS-N spectrograph located at the 3.6 m Telescopio Nazionale Galileo (TNG) on La Palma, Canary Islands.
+HARPS-N is a high resolution ($R=115,000$) optical \'{e}chelle spectrograph whose long-term pressure and temperature stability enable it to reach sub-meter-per-second stability \citep{consentino12}.
 The exposure time was fixed to 1800 s.
-Focusing solely on the \'{e}chelle orders redward of aperture 18 (i.e. 440-687 nm), the median total S/N of our spectra is 107.
+We follow the standard procedure for M dwarf observations with HARPS-N and focus solely on the \'{e}chelle orders redward of aperture 18 \citep[i.e. 440-687 nm;][]{anglada12}.
+The median total S/N of our spectra is 107.

 We obtained our observations over a 210-day span between UT 2020 August 7 and 2021 March 4 as part of the HARPS-N collaboration Guaranteed Time Observations.
 Due to the proximity of TOI-1634.01's orbital period to one day ($P=0.989$ days), we were unable to obtain uniform sampling of the planet's orbital phase.
 Fortunately, the combination of the planet's ephemeris and the longitude of the TNG observatory resulted in preferential sampling of the planet's orbit near its quadrature phases (i.e. $\phi \sim \pm 0.25$).
 The information content of our time series with respect to the RV semiamplitude is much richer than if only orbital phases close to 0 and 0.5 could be sampled.
 However, although this restricted sampling had only a small effect on the inference of the planet's RV semiamplitude from preliminary analyses, we found that the constraints on the orbital eccentricity were very weak when left unconstrained.
 Note that given the planet's ultra-short period (USP), it is reasonable to expect a circularized orbit with little to no eccentricity (see Section~\ref{sect:mr}).
 To remedy the lack of observational constraints on orbital eccentricity, the six most recent RV measurements were intentionally scheduled to fill in the gaps in our orbital phase sampling in an effort to distinguish between circular and eccentric orbital solutions.